 Fallen Angel risk results from the possibility and price impact of bond downgrades from investment grade (IG) into high yield (HY).

-We test the early warning power of the CreditEdge Deterioration Probability (DP) metric for Fallen Angel downgrades.
+In this webinar, Moody’s Analytics researchers Samuel Malone, Ph.D. and Yukyung Choi present evidence on the early warning power of the CreditEdge Deterioration Probability metric for predicting Fallen Angel downgrades.

 They find that Deterioration Probability quintile portfolios exhibit monotonically increasing rates of Fallen Angel downgrade frequencies, and that historical under performance by high Deterioration Probability versus low Deterioration Probability bond portfolios is exacerbated during market downturns.
 These findings should be of interest to fixed income investors, as the price deterioration experienced by bonds in the year prior to a Fallen Angel downgrade event is significantly greater than the price deterioration experienced by bonds of future IG downgrades on average.

 As inferred from May-to-date's average 2.56-million initial state jobless claims per week, another outsized shrinkage of payrolls is likely following the loss of 881,000 jobs in March and the mind-boggling disappearance of 20.54-million jobs in April.

 Across all rating categories, the recent $7.830 trillion of nonfinancial-corporate debt of North American nonfinancial companies rated by Moody's Investors Service was divided among $5.994 trillion of outstanding corporate bonds, $1.392 trillion of outstanding loans, and $444 billion of revolving credit facilities.

 Expectations of an unfolding upswing by business activity from a miserable April have lifted financial markets.